- 269 views

 South Africa is the perfect destination for anyone who enjoys glorious sunshine, has a knack for adventure, and wishes to explore diverse cultures.
 The country has so much to offer — from big five safaris, scenic road trips, rewarding multi-day hikes and treks, to whale watching and magnificent golfing opportunities.
 Hence, it doesn’t come as a surprise that it has been listed as one of the top 10 holiday destinations for 2018.
-For those who are already planning a trip to the country, here is a guide to some of the top holiday destinations in South Africa that you should not miss.
+For those who are already planning a trip to the country, here is a guide to some of the top holiday destinations in South Africa (in no particular order) that you should not miss.

 Kruger National Park is simply the jewel in the crown of South Africa’s national parks.
 With an almost unrivaled wealth of animal species, including significant populations of elephants and white rhinos as well as the rest of the 'big five’ and more, a safari in Kruger offers the chance to see some of southern Africa’s most distinct animals in their natural habitat.